magefast/Magefast_Qprocess/README.md

 ## Sample: How To add Task to Queue with this Module Magefast_Qprocess

-1) For example in Observer Class for event `catalog_product_save_after` need add Task for Sync/Send SMS <br>or Call to Externall services.
+1) For example in Observer Class for event `catalog_product_save_after` need add Task for Sync/Send SMS <br>or Call to External services.
    <br>Bellow sample of Observer Class

 <pre>